Vedantk1301/Emotion-Classification-using-CNN/README.md

 # Emotion-Classification-using-CNN
-A simple Emotion Classification model to predict the emotions of people using images
+A simple Emotion Classification model which highly imbalanced dataset to predict the emotions of people using images

+GOAL: The main goal of this project is to efficiently address Class imbalanced dataset and to outline methods of solutions or approaches for resolving the same.

 ## Dependencies Required: